 Here are 13 blog optimization best practices that, when put into practice, can dramatically improve your organic traffic and time-on-site.
 Give them a try and let us know if you see the needle move on your website metrics!

 - Use an SEO-friendly title (with your keyword near the front, when possible).

 - Repeat the blog title in your blog post copy, but only if you can do so naturally.

 - Make sure variations of your keyword appear in your post but are not “stuffed”.

 - Use subheadings, or h-tags (h1, h2, etc.), to break up content.
 You can think of the h-tag hierarchy like an outline of your content.
 In WordPress, Wix, Squarespace, and other popular content management systems, you have the option to highlight and apply a heading tag just as easily as you would highlight and bold a word or phrase in your text.
-For more information on h-tags and why they are useful, check out #5 in this Hubspot article I found to be helpful.

 - Style/format blog copy so the information is easy to skim and digest.
 Using bulleted lists and visuals are two effective ways to break up content so it’s more visually appealing to the reader.

 - Assign your blog post to its relevant category.

 - Use a short, keyword friendly URL or “slug”.

 - Don’t forget to optimize the metadata (title and meta description).
 This is the information that the user sees in the search engine results, so it should summarize what the post is about and compel the user to click through to your website.
 Tip: try including your target keyword in both the title and the description.
 If you’re using WordPress, an SEO plugin like Yoast SEO makes this process simple!